lemoi18/Converter/Webmanager/WebREST/README.txt

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 ALIAS:
-The UNitDimension functionality contains one functionality: These json keys is Case sensetiv.
+The Alias functionality contains one functionality: These json keys is Case sensetiv.
 All values keys are written with uppercase first letter.

 Alias{